-Burke & Hare’s Last Victim | The Last Days of Margaret Docherty
+Burke & Hare’s Last Victim |The Final Days of Margaret Docherty

-Unfortunately, Mary’s searching took her into Rymer’s, a shop selling groceries that just so happened to also offer a ‘wee dram’.
 Located on the West Port, not too far from Tanner’s Close, calling into Rymer’s was a regular morning habit of William Burke’s, taking a ‘wee nip’ of a morning to set him on the right course for the day.

 Burke immediately recognized the signs of a potential next victim.
 Docherty was alone, begging for charity, and most importantly of all would not be missed if she were to suddenly disappear.
 The charitable Burke quickly sprung into action.

-Little did she know that befriending Burke would be the worst mistake she would ever make.
-Burke’s offer of breakfast and a drink back at his house could not have come at a more timely moment for Mary.
+Burke’s offer of breakfast and a drink back at his house could not have come at a more timely moment for Margaret.
 She was no doubt cold, tired, and feeling utterly helpless in being unable to find her son.

 She willingly accepted Burke’s generosity.